golioth/docs/docs/firmware/zephyr-device-sdk/firmware-upgrade/2-build-sample-application.md

 ### OTA Update Sample Workflow

-1. Build and flash the initial DFU sample application
+1. Set credentials for the device
-2. Use the serial shell to set the device credentials
+2. Build and flash the initial DFU sample application
 3. Rebuild the firmware with new version number (the update)
 4. Upload the signed/versioned firmware as an artifact
 5. Create a release from the artifact and roll it out to the device